telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

 ### Variable Argument List

-The type checking mechanism will error out when your primitive receives more arguments than specified.
+The type checking mechanism errors out when your primitive receives more arguments than specified.
 There are a few ways to receive all remaining arguments without errors.

-#### The `"rest"` type specifier
+#### The `"rest"` Type Specifier

 The simplest way is to use the `"rest"` type specifier.
-In such cases the last argument will be an array containing all remaining arguments, whatever types they might be.
+In such cases, the last argument is an array that contains all remaining arguments, whatever types they might be.

-The example below demonstrates how to use a function that joins arguments with a separator, producing a string.
+The following example demonstrates how to use a function that joins arguments with a separator producing a string.

 ###### Example